Agentic Coding Has No Floor

 raise PaymentDenied("amount out of bounds")

-This happened on the Linux kernel.
-A maintainer submitted an AI-generated patch that dropped a __read_mostly annotation.
-That’s a cacheline placement hint, and removing it causes contention on every multi-core system the kernel ships to.
-The line looked like trivial cleanup on review, and the patch landed.
-Torvalds later said he would have scrutinized it differently had he known it was AI-written.
-Nothing in the patch said this attribute was load-bearing, because nothing in the source did.
+This actually happened on the Linux kernel recently.
+A maintainer submitted a patch generated by a AI that removed a __read_mostly annotation.
+This annotation is a hint to the compiler about cacheline placement, and removing it causes contention on every multi-core system that the kernel ships to.
+On review, the line seemed like a simple cleanup, so the patch was accepted, and Torvalds later said that he would have viewed it differently if he had known it was written by AI.
+The source didn’t say anything about this attribute being load-bearing, nor did the patch.

 The shape of a fix